Deepan-Karmakar/p5.js-tutorial/Embedding-p5.js-(in-progress).md

 ####JSFiddle

 [JSFiddle](http://jsfiddle.net) is similar to codepen, slightly different interface but similar features.
-This can also be [embedded](http://doc.jsfiddle.net/use/embedding.html) on external sites.
+This can also be [embedded](http://doc.jsfiddle.net/use/embedding.html) on external sites and forked.
 You will need to link to the [CDN](jsdelivr.com/#!p5.js) to include p5.js libraries.